ONLINE RESOURCES FOR ADULTS AND FAMILIES

 The Lectionary Page contains the scripture readings for both the Revised Common Lectionary “RCL” and the Episcopal Lectionary “ECL.”
 St. Mark’s ordinarily uses the RCL readings.
 Readings for Lesser Feasts and Fasts are also included.

 Illustrated Ministry offers free resources for kids.
 It's the same place we get our amazing lectionary-based children's bulletins and worship coloring pages.
-Let us help our kids continue to connect with church during this time!

 Here’s a rich resource for helping families with young children connect at home.